Tropico 6

 Tropico 6 is a construction, management and political simulation game in the Tropico series, developed by Limbic Entertainment, published by Kalypso Media, and announced at E3 2017.
 Originally intended for a 2018 release, Tropico 6 was released on Microsoft Windows, macOS and Linux in March 2019, and for PlayStation 4 and Xbox One in September 2019.
 It was released for the Nintendo Switch in November 2020, and on PlayStation 5 and Xbox Series X/S in March 2022.
-It is to be succeeded in 2026 by Tropico 7.

 Gameplay

 As in the other games in the series, the player assumes the role of "El Presidente", the leader of the Caribbean island nation of Tropico.
 Similarly to Tropico 5, there are four eras: The Colonial era, the World Wars era, the Cold War era, and the modern era.
 Unlike previous games in the series, where Tropico consisted of only one island, Tropico 6 allows players to build on an archipelago of smaller islands, allowing players to build bridges (in the World Wars era and later) from their starting island to the other islands in the chain.

 According to senior content designer Johannes Pfeiffer, Tropico 6 has "fully simulated" citizens, where the actions of El Presidente's government towards the citizenry can have an effect on productivity, and possibly even result in a revolt.
 In addition to customizing their own El Presidente (as either male or female), players can also customize the presidential palace.